 |

-- Proposed contributions will require a supporting ‘Proposed Superannuation Contribution Declaration’ form completed by the member’s accountant or financial planner.
-This will be part of the relevant new document checklist.
+- Propose contributions now require a supporting ‘Proposed Superannuation Contribution Declaration’ form that needs to be completed by the member’s accountant or financial planner.